jennyzu/DIP-super_resolution_am/README.md

 *Using LS as loss function

-*With option to use BP loss (but get the same performance...)
+*With option to use BP loss

 *On publication images